 Regular data analysis by the SEND department highlights which students may not be making expected progress, both those currently identified as having SEND and those who may need more detailed assessments.
-Through detailed Learning Profiles attached to SIMS, all teachers and support staff who work with students with SEND are aware of their needs, the outcomes they are working towards and the support they are accessing.
+Through detailed Student Profiles attached to SIMS, all teachers and support staff who work with students with SEND are aware of their needs, the outcomes they are working towards and the support they are accessing.
+After each data capture, the SEND department are given an overview of student's progress and targets for analysis.

-Teaching strategies and particular approaches that work for individual students are shared on a students Learning profile.
+Teaching strategies and particular approaches that work for individual students are shared on a Student Passports.
+Teaching staff are also invited to share successful strategies within a student's teaching team.